-PC gaming offers many benefits.
-Being able to use your choice of a wide variety of high-quality peripherals is one of them.
-You can play PC games with just about any keyboard, but a good gaming keyboard facilitates greater economy of movement, provides you with powerful macro tools and ensures that every keystroke registers and grants you satisfying tactile feedback.
-Above all, you want a keyboard that is well-designed - it should feel like it can take a beating.
-The best gaming keyboards let you map dozens of macro keys so you can simplify complicated key combinations down to one keystroke, and customize backlighting options to give you control over the look and functionality of backlights.
+While your skills may be unbeatable, your hardware might not be.
+You can play PC games with just about any keyboard, but a good gaming keyboard facilitates greater economy of movement, provides you with powerful macro tools, and ensures that every keystroke registers and grants you satisfying tactile feedback.
+Possibly the greatest strength of a gaming keyboard is the ability to customize.
+The best gaming keyboards let you map dozens of macro keys so you can simplify complicated key combinations down to one keystroke, and customizable options give you control over the look and functionality of backlights.

 The best gaming keyboards we looked at are the Corsair Vengeance K95, Roccat Ryos MK Pro and Logitech G710+.
 If you want to learn how to make the most of your gaming keyboard, check out our articles about gaming keyboards.

 Like most PC hardware, gaming keyboards run a gamut of specs and features.
 With so many options, you need to know what your preferences are.
 Some gamers enjoy backlighting and being able to change the backlighting color on their keyboards, while others would rather have more robust macro commands.
 Many gamers like mechanical keyboards, but some do not.
 We included a wide variety of keyboards in our review, so there should be something in it for every gamer.
 We rated each product based on universal benefit, regardless of the type of game you're playing.
 We broke the reviews down into the following categories.